History of Harvard University: 20th century

-In addition to the usual department, specialized research centers proliferated, especially to enable interdisciplinary research projects that could not be handled at the department level.
+In addition to the usual departments, specialized research centers proliferated, especially to enable interdisciplinary research projects that could not be handled at the department level.
 However, the departments kept jealous control of the awarding of tenure; typically tenured professorships went to outsiders, and not as promotions to assistant professors.
 Older research centers include the East Asian Research Center, the Center for International Affairs, the Center for Eastern Studies, the Russian Research Center, the Charles Warren Center for Studies in American History and the Joint Center for Urban Studies (with MIT).
 The Centers raised their own money, sometimes from endowments, but most often from federal and foundation grants, making them increasingly independent entities.

 During World War II, Harvard was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 The annual undergraduate tuition was $300 in the 1920s and $400 in the 1930s, doubling to $800 in 1953.
 It reached $2,600 in 1970 and $22,700 in 2000.

 Meritocracy

-James Bryant Conant (president, 1933–1953) pledged to reinvigorate creative scholarship at Harvard and reestablish its preeminence among research institutions.
+James Bryant Conant, the university's president from 1933 to 1953, pledged to reinvigorate creative scholarship at Harvard and reestablish its preeminence among research institutions.
 Viewing higher education as a vehicle of opportunity for the talented rather than an entitlement for the wealthy, Conant devised programs to identify, recruit, and support talented youth.
 In 1943, Conant decided that Harvard's undergraduate curriculum needed to be revised so as to place more emphasis on general education and called on the faculty make a definitive statement about what general education ought to be at the secondary as well as the college level.
 The resulting Report, published in 1945, was one of the most influential manifestos in the history of American education in the 20th century.

-In the decades immediately after 1945, Harvard reformed its admissions policies as it sought students from a more diverse applicant pool.
-Whereas Harvard undergraduates had almost exclusively been upper-class alumni of select New England "feeder schools" such as Exeter, Hotchkiss, Choate Rosemary Hall and Milton Academy, increasing numbers of international, minority and working-class students had by the late 1960s altered the ethnic and socio-economic makeup of the college.
+In the decades following the end of World War II, Harvard reformed its admissions policies as it sought students from a more diverse applicant pool.
+Harvard undergraduates had traditionally been largely upper-class alumni from select New England preparatory schools, including Phillips Exeter Academy, Hotchkiss School, Choate Rosemary Hall, and Milton Academy, increasing numbers of international, minority and working-class students had by the late 1960s altered the ethnic and socio-economic makeup of the college.

-Not just undergraduates, but the faculty became more diverse, especially in its willingness to hire Jews, Catholics and foreign scholars.
-The History Department was among the first to hire Jews and how it contributed to the university trend toward professionalism from 1920 to 1950.
-Oscar Handlin became one of the most influential professors, training hundreds of graduate students and later serving as head of the University Library.
+The university's faculty also became more diverse, especially in its willingness to hire Jews, Catholics, and foreign scholars.
+The History Department was among the first to hire Jews.
+Oscar Handlin, one of the most influential professors in this period, trained hundreds of graduate students, and later served as head of Harvard Library, which is now the largest academic library in the world with over 20 million holdings.

 During the 20th century, Harvard's international reputation grew as a burgeoning endowment and prominent professors expanded the university's scope.
 Explosive growth in the student population continued with the addition of new graduate schools and the expansion of the undergraduate program.